valantic/eslint-config-valantic/README.md

 ### Exceptions

 We've made some internal adjustments to the code style, to meet our daily needs.
-See the files inside ```./rules/``` to learn more about this adjustments.
+See the files inside `./rules/` to learn more about these adjustments.

 ## ESLint version